noobshow/terms/US.md

     To the extent permitted by law, we may collect any obligations you owe us under this Agreement by deducting the corresponding amounts from the Reserve Account or from funds payable to you arising from the settlement of card transactions.
 Fees will be assessed at the time a transaction is processed and will be first deducted from the funds received for such transactions.
 If the settlement amounts or Reserve Account are not sufficient to meet your obligations to us, we may charge or debit the bank account or credit card registered in your Stripe Service Account for any amounts owed to us.
 Your failure to fully pay amounts that you owe us on demand will be a breach of this Agreement.
 You will be liable for our costs associated with collection in addition to the amount owed, including without limitation attorneys’ fees and expenses, costs of any arbitration or court proceeding, collection agency fees, and any applicable interest.

-    Additionally, we may require a personal guaranty from a principal of a business for funds owed under this Agreement.
+    Additionally, we may require a personal guarantee from a principal of a business for funds owed under this Agreement.
 If we require a personal guarantee we will specifically inform you in advance.

 11. ## Reserves